algolia/docsearch/docs/src/what-is-docsearch.md

 We split DocSearch in a crawler and a frontend library.
 We run the crawler on our end every 24h to extract content from your website and push it to an Algolia index.
-You'll then have to add the frontend library to your website to redirect all the search requests to this index.
+You can then add the frontend library to your website to search in that index. all the search requests to this index.

 ## How to feature DocSearch?